 Inverter-Driven R290 Systems Delivering Up to 85°C for UK Retrofit Applications

-Commercial Boiler Replacement with High-Temperature Heat Pumps: No Emitter Upgrades Required
+Commercial Boiler Replacement with High-Temperature Heat Pumps: No Building Down Time

-We eliminate that objection.
 Our high-temperature heat pump range, featuring R290 natural refrigerant technology from Midea and Euroklimat, delivers flow temperatures up to 85°C. That means you can connect directly to existing radiator circuits, fan coil units and domestic hot water systems without replacing the emitter network.
-The boiler comes out.
-The heat pump goes in.
-The building stays warm.
+The boiler comes out, the heat pump goes in!

 Retrofit expertise